Welcome to today's edition of the Rush 24-7 podcast.

 And nobody can say anything about it.

-Now, what is ISIS stated goal?
+Now, what is ISIS' stated goal?

 Remember now the JV team a year ago.

-What is ISIS stated goal?
+What is ISIS' stated goal?

-I have it here, I won't tell you.
+I have it here.

-They're not you keep that in mind.
+Now, you keep that in mind.

 ISIS stated goal is to establish an Islamic caliphate and to impose Sharia law on the world.

-Now, if that isn't Islamic, what is United Arab Emirates, a key U.S. ally in the ISIS effort, disengaged in December.
+United Arab Emirates, a key U.S. ally in the ISIS effort, disengaged in December.

-So one of our key allies, I don't know how valuable they are, frankly, the UAE, uh, Dubai, United Arab Emirates, Abu Dhabi.
+So one of our key allies, I don't know how valuable they are, frankly, the UAE, Dubai, United Arab Emirates, Abu Dhabi.

-But nevertheless, they were on our side, and the United Arab Emirates, a crucial Arab ally in the American-led coalition against ISIS, suspended airstrikes against the Sunni extremist group.
+And the United Arab Emirates, a crucial Arab ally in the American-led coalition against ISIS, suspended airstrikes against the Sunni extremist group.

-Sunni extreme what is that?
+What is that?

-Sunnis Islamic, right?
+Sunni's Islamic, right?

 They're Muslims.

-Yeah, just I mean, everywhere you look, you find out that this group actually is Islamic.
+I mean, everywhere you look, you find out that this group actually is Islamic, despite what Fareed Zakarius GPS says or what Barack Hussein O says.

-So the United Arab Emirates, a crucial Arab ally in the American-led coalition against the Islamic State, ISIS, suspended airstrikes against the Sunni extremist group last December, citing fears for its pilot's safety after a Jordanian pilot was captured and who the extremists said had been burned to death.
+So the United Arab Emirates, a crucial Arab ally in the American-led coalition against the Islamic State, ISIS, suspended airstrikes against the Sunni extremist group last December, citing fears for its pilots' safety after a Jordanian pilot was captured and who the extremists said had been burned to death.

 This announcement was made by U.S. officials yesterday.